 Meet the Staff

-Glenn Duncan LPC, LCADC, CCS, ACS has been working in the behavioral healthcare field for 30 years.
+Glenn Duncan LPC, LCADC, CCS, ACS has been working in the behavioral healthcare field for thirty two years.
 He has lectured nationally on many topics including clinical supervision.
 He is a Licensed Professional Counselor, a Licensed Clinical Alcohol/Drug Counselor, a Certified Clinical Supervisor, and an Approved Clinical Supervisor.
-Glenn is currently the owner of Advanced Counselor Training, LLC.
-For 15 years (2003-2018) Glenn served as the Executive Director at Hunterdon Drug Awareness Program, Inc. Responsibilities included the fiscal turnaround of Hunterdon Drug Awareness Program, from an organization heading for bankruptcy and being over $100,000 in debt to being the premier regional outpatient treatment facility staffed with the highest quality clinical, prevention and administrative staff.
-When Glenn retired from this organization on 08/31/18, the organization had $250,000 in operating reserve and was as clinically and fiscally stable as it ever had been since its inception in 1977.
+Glenn is currently the owner of Advanced Counselor Training, LLC since 2011.
+For 15 years (2003-2018) Glenn served as the Executive Director at Hunterdon Drug Awareness Program, Inc., retiring from the position in 2018.

 Since 1999, Glenn has also specialized in, and has developed, a customized clinical supervision workshop series that ranges from 24 to 45 hours, depending on the licensure requirements of a given state.
-He is a leading lecturer for both addictions and mental health professionals regarding clinical supervision.
-He developed and taught his clinical supervision curriculum for Rutgers University, the New Jersey Prevention Network, as well as privately with his own organization.
-He has consulted with organizations on how best to enhance their supervisory policy and procedures, and implement best practice strategies.
-Glenn authored a chapter on the use of live supervision in a community treatment organization for the book entitled “The Use of Technology in Clinical Supervision and Training: Mental Health Applications,” published in 2016.
+He is a leading lecturer for both addictions and mental health professionals regarding clinical supervision, and teaches this topic nationally.
+Glenn authored a chapter on the use of live supervision in a community treatment organization for the book entitled “The Use of Technology in Clinical Supervision and Training: Mental Health Applications.”
+Glenn has three written publications used for continuing education on the topic of clinical supervision, including virtual supervision and other technology issues.

 When you see any workshop on this website that does not specifically state who the instructor is, it will be Glenn presenting that conference.
 Now for the disclaimers.
 Glenn Duncan works blue, and uses humor when teaching.
 This is widely seen as positive as you can see in the feedback throughout this website.
 However, for a few, it is not a positive experience.
-So here we go:
+So here come the professional advisories and legal disclaimers!

 DISCLAIMER: Management is cautioning that if offense occurs to you due to random (tier 2, not the really bad) curse words, then it is possible this is NOT the workshop for you.
 Caution!
 Presenter has sharp edges.
 This can be a very boisterous presentation.
 Laughing and learning has been shown to have certain side effects in less than 1% of the population.
 Side effects include professional confusion from laughing and learning, and mild to moderate irritability in some users.
-If any of these have occurred previously, take immediate actions that may include, but not limited to, not attending this conference!
+In rare instances it can lead to severe reactions, such as wanting to contact the authorities.
+If any of these have occurred previously, take immediate actions that may include, but not limited to, not attending this workshop/conference series!
 A good sense of humor is required in order to attend.
 You know your humor limitations; this presenter DOES NOT!

 How will you know if this is you?
 If anything that was just said in that disclosure is something you would find offensive in a continuing education workshop, then this would mean you.
-If you don’t heed this warning, and attend anyway, it will likely lead to a range of these possible reactions; from the ‘mildly offended’ to the ‘he must be stopped!’
+If you don’t heed this warning, and attend anyway, it has lead to a range of reactions; from the ‘mildly offended’ to the ‘HE IS A CLEAR AND PRESENT DANGER TO THE FIELD AND MUST BE INVESTIGATED!’ – true story by the way. 🙂

 “The presenter’s style was too aggressive and I would not take another workshop with him.” – May, 2022